Davidkrem/excursion/README.md

 # **Excursion**

 ### **Introduction**
-This work is re-creation a *Code Academy* project using additional CSS and personal color/style choices.
+This work is a re-creation a *Code Academy* project using additional CSS, JavaScript and personal color/style choices.
+I included knowledge of fade-ins and color hovering.
 - [](#)

     - [**Technologies**](#technologies)